On $k$-neighborly reorientations of oriented matroids: Introduction

 In this paper we study $k$-neighborly reorientations of oriented matroids.
-In particular we study two well-known conjectures on $1$-neighborly oriented matroids, i.e., complete cells, and their generalization to arbitrary $k$.
+In particular we study two well-known conjectures on $1$-neighborly oriented matroids and their generalization to arbitrary $k$: the $k$-McMullen problem and the $k$-Roudneff conjecture.